Recognizing a coffee snob is helpful for two reasons: learning how to deal with them and avoiding becoming one.

-I recall a friend who hates any coffee that doesn’t come out of an espresso machine or a Moka pot.
-In her opinion, all other brewing methods like immersion and filter coffee produce weak coffee and are disgusting.
+I recall a friend who hates coffee that doesn’t come from an espresso machine or a Moka pot.
+In her opinion, all other brewing methods, like immersion and filter coffee, produce weak coffee and are disgusting.

 People who like coffee can become a nuisance when they act as if their way is the only way to make coffee.

-To be honest, it’s hard to say that drip coffee is bad.
+Honestly, it’s hard to say that drip coffee is bad.
 It simply accommodates better certain types of coffee and expectations.
-Indeed, you could pick a favorite brewing method, but that doesn’t mean that everything else is horrendous.
+Indeed, you could pick a favorite brewing method, but that doesn’t mean everything else is horrendous.